 We reap what we sow.
 The investment we make determines the product we get.
-Do you know that the average school dropout costs the American taxpayers 1,800 dollars a year?
-That the average family on relief costs the American taxpayers 2,500 dollars a year?
-Lat the average prison inmate costs the American taxpayers 3,500 dollars a year?
-Today, in the midst of our prosperity, one-fifth of our citizens -- some 35 million Americans -- live at or below the poverty line.
+Do you know that the average school dropout of our citizens -- some 35 million Americans -- live at or below the poverty line.
 Some are barely making a living.
 Others are not making it.